Skip to contents

 #> id period Y G Z

-We run the catt_gt_continuous() function to construct the doubly robust UCB for the CATT function given a continuous covariate \(Z\):
+We can run the catt_gt_continuous() function to compute the doubly robust estimates and uniform confidence bands for the CATT function given the continuous covariate ZZ:

 tname = "period",